francescofiorella/computational_intelligence_2022_2023/exam/README.md

 ### Results

-Both the G-Agent and the Q-Agent were evaluated against the random agent, and the results are reported in the following table, that reports two evaluations (two win ratio), one before the learning phase and one after it.
+Both the G-Agent and the Q-Agent were evaluated against the random agent, and the results are reported in the following table, that reports two evaluations (win ratios), one before the learning phase and one after it.

 | RL Approach | First Evaluation | Second evaluation |
 | :---------: | :--------------: | :---------------: |